awsdocs/aws-java-developer-guide/doc_source/java-dg-access-control.rst

 #######################

 .. meta::
-   :description: How to specify access control policies using the AWS SDK for Java, with examples for Amazon S3, Amazon SQS, and Amazon SNS.
+   :description: How to specify access control policies using the AWS SDK for Java, with examples
-   :keywords:
+                 for Amazon S3, Amazon SQS, and Amazon SNS.

 AWS *access control policies* enable you to specify fine-grained access controls on your AWS resources.
 An access control policy consists of a collection of *statements*, which take the form: